hrothmar/hrothmar.com/guides/2021-01-04 - Improve your DPS with WoWAnalyzer.md

   - World of Warcraft
 ---

 Being able to fulfill your role as a DPS means that you should always be looking for improvements to your damage.
 Whether you're a chart-topping player, or someone who is looking to greatly improve, using tools to help analyze your performance is a helpful and healthy choice to ensure that you're able to perform to the best of your abilities.
-One such tool is <a href="https://wowanalyzer.com/" target="_blank" rel="noopener">WoWAnalyzer.com</a>, an online analysis site which helps to identify opportunities within your rotation, prioritization, and resource management to provide you with actionable feedback to improve your performance.
+One such tool is [WoWAnalyzer.com](https://wowanalyzer.com/), an online analysis site which helps to identify opportunities within your rotation, prioritization, and resource management to provide you with actionable feedback to improve your performance.

 ## Getting Started with WoWAnalyzer
-To begin auditing your performance, head over to the <a href="https://wowanalyzer.com/" target="_blank" rel="noopener">WoWAnalyzer homepage</a> where you'll be able to choose one of three options for finding your character.
+To begin auditing your performance, head over to the [WoWAnalyzer homepage](https://wowanalyzer.com/) where you'll be able to choose one of three options for finding your character.

 - Enter a link to any WarcraftLogs report
 - Search for your character via Realm/Name